zigg/dotcom/content/me/index.md

-forth between OpenBSD and Linux for my home server, and spent a lot of time using various flavors of Linux on the desktop before finally deciding that while I still loved Unix, my time was worth more than the endless fiddling I needed to keep it going and moving to [OS X][4].
+forth between OpenBSD and Linux for my home server, and spent a lot of time using various flavors of Linux on the desktop before finally deciding that while I still loved Unix, my time was worth more than the endless fiddling I needed to keep it going—and thus I moved to [OS X][4].
 Now I'm a certifiable Apple nerd, though my home server stays on OpenBSD.